Article III - Definitions

 The next three digits refer to the number of cats registered with this same birthdate.
 In the example above, eleven cats with the birthday of Feb.
 3, 2012 have been previously registered.

-The last two-letter sequences refer to special breed characteristics of individual breeds.
+The last two-letter sequences are optional and refer to special breed characteristics of individual breeds.
 In the example above, the cat is a shorthair (SH) with a naturally short tail (ST) and polydactyl feet (PD).